tari/83pa28d/lesson/day02.md

 .end
 ```

 Signifies the end of the source code.
-There are two here because TASM has this
+There are two here because some old
+assemblers (particularly TASM, which was used by old versions of this guide)
-annoying tendency to ignore the last line in a file. the second one is
+have this annoying tendency to ignore the last line in a file. the second
-redundant, but oh well.
+one is redundant, but oh well.[^enddirective]

+[^enddirective]: Most modern assemblers don't need this directive (they'll stop
+    automatically at the end of the file), but it doesn't hurt to leave it in.

 ```z80
 .org number